salmaatarekk/posts-app/README.md

 # Project Documentation: Posts App

 1.Description:
 The Posts App is a social media platform that allows users to view and like posts.
 It features a LandingPage component that displays a list of posts and a Favorites page that shows the user's liked posts.
-The app uses Next.js 13 features such as layout, loading, and error indicator pages to provide a seamless user experience.
+The app uses Next.js 13 features such as layout, and loading pages to provide a seamless user experience.

 2.Features:
 - Display a list of posts with images, author information, description, tags, likes, and comments.